General Information About Our Bike Tours

 21. Will my luggage be transported during the tours?

-Yes of course, in our van or special trailer, this is a basic service throughout all our tours.
+Yes of course, this is a basic service throughout all our tours.

 22. Do you provide bikes on your tours?

 Yes, we have very comfortable hybrid bikes in 5 sizes, with 24 gears, panniers, and a water-bottle, and the use of them is in our tour prices.
 We can also provide child bikes, and for Euro 30 / day E-bikes.
 Please find more details at Bikes&Equipment.

 23. Do I need to wear a helmet in Hungary, Austria or Italy?